2103Java/ExpenseReimbursementSystem_Team3/README.md

 * When signed in, a user can view a table of all their requests.
 * A financial manager has an additional page they can access in order to view requests and approve or deny them.
 * A user can filter their view of tickets by pending, approved, or declined status.

+To-do's:
+* Allow a finance manager to specify a reasion for approval or denial of a request.

 ## Getting Started